ynef/4chan-threads-crawler-written-in-php/README.md

 Currently it works on index pages like http://boards.4chan.org/b and not the catalog (didn't get it to work for some reason)

 It is capable of fetching webm-s too, but saves them as .jpg.
 If you want to see them, just rename to .webm

+To do-s:

+* Figure out a way to fetch threads from catalog
+* Recognize webm-s and rename them properly (not .jpg)